CalBPC 6061.7 Disclosures

 California Business and Professions Code Section 6061.7(c) requires that a law school shall publicly disclose on its Internet Website, in a readable and comprehensive manner, all of the following information on a current basis.

 Graduates of Northwestern California University School of Law

-Northwestern California University School of Law was founded 35 years ago.
-Since then, graduates of the school have transitioned to jobs as private practice lawyers and litigators, deputy public defenders, deputy district attorneys, deputy county counsel, city attorney, patent attorneys, tax attorneys, immigration lawyers, bankruptcy lawyers, admiralty & maritime lawyers, arbitrators, mediators, administrative court judges, and staff attorneys working for law firms, private corporations, organizations and governmental agencies.
+Northwestern California University School of Law was founded 42 years ago.
+Since then, graduates of the school have transitioned to jobs as private practice lawyers and litigators, deputy public defenders, deputy district attorneys, deputy attorney general, deputy county counsels, city attorney, patent attorneys, tax attorneys, immigration lawyers, bankruptcy lawyers, admiralty & maritime lawyers, arbitrators, mediators, administrative court judges, and staff attorneys working for law firms, private corporations, organizations and governmental agencies.